 The region experiences agricultural losses every year as a result of naturally-occurring diseases that impact animals/livestock and crops.
-However, the occurrence of large scale, economically impactful infestations have not been recently documented in the region.
-Therefore, while it is very likely that small scale infestations will occur, the probability of a large scale infestation is considered unlikely.
+However, the occurrence of large scale, economically impactful infestations has not been documented in the region.
+The probability of this hazard occurring in unlikely.